ProjectSWD12/SWD_Project/CONTRIBUTING.md

-# Contributing to Tour Guide Manager
+# Contributing to TourGuide Manager

 First off, **thank you** for taking the time to contribute!
 We welcome pull requests, issues, and feature requests.